 One of our activities will focus on various cultural activities on the campus.
 Movies or short film has shown that they can capture issues and has been used as educational tools.
 We intend to hold two or three "movie nights" throughout the year.
 The selection of movie could be based on certain issues or aspect around the region.
 The movie would be followed by a discussion involving students on the content of the movie and the learning experience.
 Faculty or student will moderate the discussion.

 Student Study Abroad

-A three-week study abroad experience in South Asia.
-This will include a week in each country: Bangladesh, India and Pakistan.
-Students will be exposed to the culture and traditions of the region.
+A three-week study abroad experience in South Asia that includes a week in each country: Bangladesh, India and Pakistan.
+Students are exposed to the culture and traditions of the region.
 Possible topics of study might include a comparative study of themes under religion, culture, education, art or youth citizenship in the three countries; for e.g. the practice of Islam in the three countries; similarities and differences, what does youth civic engagement look like in the three countries, science education, etc.